Efficient Evader Detection in Mobile Sensor Networks: Mobile coverage problems and theoretical tools

-Note that we make no assumptions about the modulus of continuity of the evasion paths.
-In particular, we place no bound on the speed at which a potential evader may travel.
-An intruder successfully avoids detection by simply moving continuously and never falling into the time-varying covered region.
+Note that we place no restrictions on the modulus of continuity of an evasion path (we do not assume H\"{o}lder or Lipschitz continuity, for instance).
+In particular, we place no bound on the speed at which a potential evader may travel, although we do require it to move continuously.
+An intruder successfully avoids detection by moving continuously and never falling into the time-varying covered region.
 Our problem of mobile coverage is really a question about the existence of evasion paths.

 \begin{problem} Fix $T > 0$.
 Given sensor paths $(x_{n})$, determine if an evasion path exists on $D \times [0,T]$. \end{problem}

 We extend Problem~\ref{p:evasion-path-problem} by not fixing $T$ in advance, but rather asking for the maximal time interval over which an evasion path exists.